Select any two GPUs for comparison

 The GTX 670 has 160.2 GB/sec greater memory bandwidth than the GeForce GTX 770, which means that the memory performance of the GTX 670 is massively better than the GeForce GTX 770.

 The GeForce GTX 670 SLI has 2688 Shader Processing Units and the GeForce GTX 770 has 1536.
-The GTX 670 having 1152 better shader performance and an altogether better performance when taking into account other relevant data means that the GTX 670 delivers a massively smoother and more efficient experience when processing graphical data than the GeForce GTX 770.
+However, the actual shader performance of the GTX 670 is 2634 and the actual shader performance of the GeForce GTX 770 is 1667.
+The GTX 670 having 967 better shader performance and an altogether better performance when taking into account other relevant data means that the GTX 670 delivers a massively smoother and more efficient experience when processing graphical data than the GeForce GTX 770.

 The GeForce GTX 670 SLI requires 340 Watts to run and the GeForce GTX 770 requires 230 Watts.
 We would recommend a PSU with at least 550 Watts for the GeForce GTX 770, but we do not have a recommended PSU wattage for the GTX 670.
 The GTX 670 requires 110 Watts more than the GeForce GTX 770 to run.
 The difference is significant enough that the GTX 670 may have an adverse affect on your yearly electricity bills in comparison to the GeForce GTX 770.